apache/trafficserver/doc/admin-guide/plugins/authproxy.en.rst

   The TCP port of the authorization host.
 This is only used by the ``redirect`` transform.

+--forward-header-prefix=PREFIX
+  If the option is enabled, authentication response header fields, which contain the specified prefix, will be sent to the original server in the original request.

 --force-cacheability
   If this options is set, the plugin will allow Traffic Server to cache the result of authorized requests.
 In the normal case, requests